Microsoft Intune vs. SCCM/MECM in 2025: Which Should You Use?

 Cloud-native devices and remote workers: Any device that is not permanently on-premises benefits enormously from Intune's cloud-native management plane.
 No VPN, no direct connectivity requirements, no infrastructure dependencies.

-Zero-touch provisioning: Autopilot (especially v2) provides a vastly better end-user provisioning experience than SCCM-based OSD for the scenarios it covers.
+Zero-touch provisioning: Autopilot, especially v2, provides a cleaner end-user provisioning experience than SCCM-based OSD for the scenarios it covers.

 Operational overhead: SCCM's infrastructure (site servers, distribution points, SQL, WSUS synchronisation, boundary groups) requires meaningful ongoing maintenance.
-Intune's operational overhead is close to zero.
+Intune reduces that infrastructure work, although it still needs policy ownership, reporting review, app packaging discipline, and change control.

 Modern security controls: Intune integrates natively with Defender for Endpoint, Conditional Access, Entra ID, and the Microsoft Purview compliance stack.
 These integrations are first-class in Intune and bolt-on in SCCM.